 The QuietComfort 35 II is quite easy to use and shard the top score of 8 out of 10 in our user friendliness testing.

-The QuietComfort 35 II was easy to pair with both android and iOS devices in our testing.
+The QuietComfort 35 II was easy to pair with both Android and iOS devices in our testing.
 In fact, it can pair with multiple devices at one time, allowing you to switch between all the paired devices with a push of a button.
 So you can be watching a movie on your tablet, and then push a button on the headphones to switch over to your phone when you feel it vibrating in your pocket.
 This added feature was one thing that earned it one of the highest scores in this metric.

 The QuietComfort 35 II features simple on headphone controls, with multi-function buttons that can play and pause music and adjust the volume.
 Double and triple tapping the middle button can move tracks forward or back.
 Holding that same button down summons Siri for iOS users.
 There is also a new dedicated Google Assistant button that can summon Google voice commands.
 These are nice features to have, but their usefulness really depends on how much you use Siri or Google Assistant in the first place.
 There is also an app that lets you fine tune audio and noise cancellation settings.
 We found the app quite intuitive to use, but generally we found the default settings to be better than any tinkering we did.

-This is one area where the QuietComfort 35 II outdid its main competitor, the Sony WH1000XM2.
+This is one area where the QuietComfort 35 II outdid its main competitor, the Sony WH1000XM3.
 The Sony uses touch sensitive controls.
 Though these controls lend a slightly sleeker look, they also aren't quite as intuitive as physical buttons, especially considering that you use the controls while the headphones are on your head and out of your sightline.

 The Bose QuietComfort 35 II lists for $350, which is quite a pretty penny.
 If you want the best sound and noise cancellation, however, that is the going rate.
-The main competitor to these headphones, the Sony WH1000XM2 list for $400, so this feels like a fair price considering their performance.
+The main competitor to these headphones, the Sony WH1000XM3 list for $400, so this feels like a fair price considering their performance.
 However, if you can do without Google Assistant and slightly weaker bass, the Bose SoundLink Wireless II performs very similarly and lists for $280.

-The Bose QuietComfort 35 II are high performing, noise cancelling headphones that offer pretty much everything you could want from a personal, wireless music device.
+The Bose QuietComfort 35 II are high performing, noise-canceling headphones that offer pretty much everything you could want from a personal, wireless music device.
 If you're willing to sacrifice a bit of sound quality and bells and whistles there are slightly better values available, but if you want the best of everything these headphones are it.

 If you're willing to order your headphones directly from Bose and don't mind paying an extra $100, you can completely customize the look of your headphones.
 And when we say completely, we mean completely.
 Check out the crazy ones we designed, just for fun.